 Tip #5: Plan your work, work your plan.

-A visual representation of your planned work vs. actual work makes your job easier.
+A visual representation of your planned work vs. actual work makes your job easier with respect to project tracking.
 This helps you evaluate your progress, know whether you are ahead or behind schedule, and helps you quickly change your plans to make up for lost time.

 What project has progressed without its fair share of problems and hiccups?
 But the first step to scrubbing them away is knowing they are there!
 This is why project management and issue tracking go hand in hand.